AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-25-protection-of-vessels-on-the-high-seas-and-in-territorial-waters-of-foreign-countries/frontmatter.md

 1980b.
 Sanctions for imposition of conditions on U.S. fishing vessel found inconsistent with international law.

-#### Statement of Policy and Sense of Congress on, and Strategy to Fulfill Obligations Under, Mutual Defense Treaty With the Republic of the Philippines ####
+#### Statement of Policy and Sense of Congress on, and Strategy To Fulfill Obligations Under, Mutual Defense Treaty With the Republic of the Philippines ####

 Pub.
 L. 116–92, div.
 A, title XII, §1258, Dec.
 20, 2019, 133 Stat.
 1674, provided that: